Brooklyn Technical High School: Extracurricular activities

 There are two step teams, Lady Dragons and Organized C.H.A.O.S.

-The school has several Coordinator of Student Activities (COSA).
+The school has several Coordinators of Student Activities (COSA).

 Notable alumni

 A list of notable alumni of Brooklyn Technical High School is listed below.
 Brooklyn Technical High School also has a unique Hall of Fame, which lists alumni who have contributed significantly to STEM.
 Such alumni are noted below.